ember-learn/ember-cli-addon-docs/tests/dummy/app/pods/docs/deploying/template.md

 On GitHub, open the page for your repo and navigate to _Settings_ -> _Deploy keys_ (or just directly visit <u>https://github.com/**[user]**/**[repo]**/settings/keys)</u> and click "Add deploy key".

-Enter a name for your key and then paste the contents of your public key (`id_rsa.pub`) into the big textarea.
+Enter a name for your key and then paste the contents of your public key (`deploy_key.pub`) into the big textarea.
 Make sure you check the **Allow write access** box, then click "Add key" and you're all set.

 ### Configure the private key with Travis